Arpita-deb/NREGA-Data-Analysis/README.md

 ### 1. Comprehensive Employment Analysis:

-- **Distribution of Employment Days:**
-  - The distribution of employment days varies significantly across regions.
-Andhra Pradesh leads with an average of **45 days**, indicative of higher program engagement or need.
-In contrast, Manipur (**8 days**), West Bengal (**11 days**), and Dadra and Nagar Haveli and Daman and Diu (**13 days**) report the lowest, suggesting potential underutilization or lack of demand.

-- **Top and Bottom States by Employment Days:**
-  - The analysis of the top 10 states with the highest and lowest average days of employment per household can highlight regional disparities and inform targeted policy interventions.

 - **Average Wage Rate:**
   - The wage rate is a direct measure of income support provided to the rural poor.
 The average wage rate per day per person stands at **₹276.05**.